Embreaon/wordgame/README.md

 # Before you start
 - You require mysql, Python.
 - You also require pymysql too.
 Please 'pip install pymysql' to install.
-- edit env.py to save your record if you don't it will causes error.
+- edit env.py to save your record.

 * Remember this project for python & mysql practice.